tuned-org-uk/arrowspace-rs/paper.md

 ### Graph and data model
 Rayleigh energy score is complemented for spectral indexing by computing the graph Laplacian [@Spielman:2007] of the dataset:
 - Items and features: `ArrowSpace` stores a matrix with rows = feature signals and columns = items; the item graph nodes are the columns, and Rayleigh is evaluated per feature row against that item-Laplacian, aligning spectral scores with dataset geometry.
-- Item Laplacian: a Laplacian matrix is constructed over the graph of the items using a `λ`‑proximity policy (`ε` threshold on per‑item `λ`, union-symmetrized, k‑capped, kernel-weighted); diagonals store degrees and off‑diagonals are $−weights$, satisfying standard Laplacian invariants used by the Rayleigh quotient.
+- Item Laplacian: a Laplacian matrix is constructed over the graph of the items using a `λ`‑proximity policy (`ε` threshold on per‑item `λ`, union-symmetrised, k‑capped, kernel-weighted); diagonals store degrees and off‑diagonals are $−weights$, satisfying standard Laplacian invariants used by the Rayleigh quotient.

 Example:
 ```rust